Vanier Scholarships

 The Vanier Canada Graduate Scholarships (VCGS) program aims to attract and retain world-class doctoral students by supporting students who demonstrate both superior leadership skills and an outstanding record of scholarly achievement in graduate studies in the social sciences and/or humanities, natural sciences and/or engineering and health.
 International and domestic candidates are eligible to be nominated for a Vanier CGS.
 Please visit the SGPS Vanier webpage to learn more about the award.

-Faculty of Social Science (FSS) Process and Deadline
+Faculty of Social Science (FSS) Process and Deadlines

 The internal process involves the Departments nominating candidates according to their own process.
 See deadlines and full process details.